Global AI Workshops

 Create a Azure Machine Learning Workspace

 To get started we need to setup a few resources in Azure.
-Please follow this guide to setup your dev environment.
+Please follow this .

 Create a resource group